 The central estimate of outstanding claims is calculated gross of any estimated risk equalisation recoveries.
-A separate estimate is made of the net amounts payable to the RETF in relation to the central estimate.
+A separate estimate is then made of the net amounts receivable from or payable to the RESA in relation to the central estimate and included in the outstanding claims liability.

-As claims for private health insurers are generally settled within one year, no discounting of claims is usually applied as the difference between the undiscounted value of claims payments and the present value of claims payments is not likely to be material.
+As claims for private health insurers are generally settled within one year, no discounting of claims is applied as the difference between the undiscounted value of claims payments and the present value of claims payments is not likely to be material.